Thor Review: Story, Cast, Rating & Final Verdict

 The film operates on multiple levels, using its genre framework to explore deeper themes about human nature, society, and the choices that define us.

-The final moments of Thor reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Thor reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Worth Watching If You: